 2. Give a descriptive product title

-As usual, whether you build a product, category, or shop page, the title is always the first part that draws the attention of the audience and Google as well.
+For some kinds of pages like “About us” or “Pricing”, titles are not really important.
+Even people sometimes search for how to hide page titles.
+But when you build a product, category, or shop page, the title is always the first part that draws the attention of the audience and Google as well.
 The handy tip here is as specific and descriptive as possible.

 First of all, you have to show the audience the product’s name.
 Then, it’s time to think of inserting keywords properly.
 After the intent-based keyword research, you already have a list of keywords for your products.
 But of course, you cannot add all of them to your title because a lengthy title is not SEO-friendly.
 Instead, you should focus on only one target keyword.
 For the remaining keywords, you can put them in other parts like product descriptions.

 Following is our WooCommerce product SEO guide for an effective title:

 - Show the product’s name together with its basic features and functions;